Reasons FA Meetings Are Defined As In-Person Meetings

 - FA members can help spot when another member is “off the beam.”
 A member who consistently arrives late or leaves early, for instance, may need support.
 Late arrivals or early departures from a phone call can easily go unnoticed.
 In addition, seeing others at meetings helps food addicts stay honest about weight gains and losses.

 In a spirit of helpfulness, the following list offers some best practices in response to frequently noted concerns expressed by FA members seeking phone or online meetings.

-1) How can I attend regular meetings if I live on the frontier, at least 100 miles or 160 kilometers away from the nearest FA meeting?
+1) How can I attend regular meetings if I live on the frontier, far away from an established FA Fellowship?